-There are three required courses
+There are three required courses.

-FIN 511, Investments 4 hours Pollet FIN 501, Economics of Stock Market Fundamentals 4 hours Miller FIN 581, Professional Development 2 hours Smith
+FIN 511, Investments 4 hours Pollet

+FIN 501, Economics of Stock Market Fundamentals 4 hours Deryugina

+FIN 581, Professional Development 2 hours Smith

+OR

+FIN 580, Finance Academy 2 hours Brobst

 Typically, these courses cannot be waived.
 On a case-by-case basis, the MSF Academic Director may allow more advanced courses as substitutes for these required courses, but such a substitution is very rare.